The Surgery Process

 Step 1: Your surgeon’s office will provide you with either the RMH Joint Services or RMH Spine Services patient handbook.
 Your handbook is a detailed guide on what to expect before, during, and after surgery, as well as helpful hints and requirements for a successful recovery.
 Bring the handbook with you to all classes and appointments and to the hospital during surgery.

-Step 2: After your surgery is scheduled, a member of the team will contact you to schedule your pre-operative class.
-At class, you’ll meet members of the team, have the opportunity to ask questions, tour the Joint and Spine Services unit, review pre-operative exercises, and more.
+Step 2: After your surgery is scheduled, a member of the team will schedule your pre-operative class.
+At class, you’ll meet members of the team, have the opportunity to ask questions, review the pre-operative exercises, and more.
 It’s encouraged that you bring a family member or friend to act as your coach.

 Step 3: During your stay with us, your pain will be monitored closely.

-- Joint replacement patients: you’ll begin group therapy and, if needed, occupational therapy.
-On the third day, most patients are discharged, either directly home or to a skilled care facility, depending on the needs of the patient.
+- Joint replacement patients: After surgery you will begin physical therapy and, if needed, occupational therapy.
+Discharge planning will begin as early as post-operative Day 1.
+By post-operative Day 3, you will be discharged, either directly home or to a skilled care facility, depending on your needs.

 - Spine surgery patients: Your stay at RMH will vary depending on the type of spine surgery scheduled.
 During your time with us, you’ll begin physical therapy and, if needed, occupational therapy.
 Discharge planning will begin as early as post-operative day one.
 At time of discharge, you will go directly home.
 A skilled care facility may be considered, depending on the needs of the patient.